 - The ingredients of marshmallows are water, sugar, gelatin, corn syrup, and air incorporation.

 - Who doesn’t love s’mores?
 The person who came up with this genius idea of a camping snack really deserves a lot of appreciation.
 According to National Geographic, the recipe for s’mores was apparently first discovered written in a Girl Scout camping guidebook published way back in 1927.

 - Ligonier, Indiana is considered as the marshmallow capital of the world according to the National Confectioners Association.

 - There are a lot more recipes that you can try out with s’mores!
 Play around!

 Cleaning and maintenance

 You may notice a black stain on your fire glass or lava rock fire pit if you regularly use propane as a fuel source.
-This is normal and is a result of the gas fumes that are emitted during combustion.
+This is normal and results from the gas fumes emitted during combustion.
 Don’t worry because they are easily removed.

 Clean your fire glass or lava rocks

 If you dropped a burnt marshmallow into your glass fire pit, soak it in a solution of vinegar and baking soda before proceeding to the next steps.
 This is only possible if it has only been there for a short while.

 The following tips we will be giving are not anymore applicable if it has been stuck there for a long while.
 You are better off throwing that away.